UK Migrants and Australian ex-pats!

-If so, the current position is that you can keep your UK pension money in the UK pension system until you are 55, then you will be able either to:-
+If so, the current position is that you can keep your UK pension money in the UK pension system until you are 55, then (if you want to transfer it to Australia) you will be able either to:-

 *Qualifying Recognised Overseas Pension Scheme

 SMSFs are very popular in Australia.
-So far there are half a million of them, with nearly a million members.
+So far there are 600,000 of them, with over a million members.
 40,000 new ones are created every year.
 Under these schemes SMSF members save for their retirement in the scheme, control their own investments, and act as trustees for their own funds.
 When members are permitted to take benefits from the scheme, they can be taken tax free.
 This article describes how Australian super works.

 How easy is it to do yourself?

 - Satisfy yourself that it is prudent to transfer your pension and as to the correct timing of the transfer.
 To understand the implications please read my articles: UK pension transfer to Australia and QROPS matters: main issues and how Australian tax residents are taxed on withdrawals from a UK pension scheme (both open in new window).
 Then if you need any advice on this in your particular circumstances, I am pleased to assist (if you need formal legal advice this will involve a fee).

 - [Provided you are aged 55 or over], if you don't already have an Australian Self Managed Superannuation Fund (SMSF), then set one up with a trust deed that will satisfy HMRC that it can be a QROPS.
 This is a matter of filling out various forms.
 There is no fee payable to register your smsf unless you use a corporate trustee when a fee is payable to ASIC.
 If you do already have an Australian Self Managed Superannuation Fund (SMSF) then its trust deed will need to be amended to restrict membership of the fund to those aged 55 and over.